XiaoLinZzz/DDD/readMe.md

 ## Structure
-the structure of the project is as follows:
+The structure of the project is as follows:

 ```css
 src/